bplank/danish_ner_transfer/README.md

-# Danish Named Enity Recognition (NER) data and Cross-Transfer with Limited Supervision
+# Danish Named Enity Recognition (NER)

-Repository accompanying NER (Named Entity Recognition) transfer paper (NoDaLiDa 2019)
+Repository accompanying the NER (Named Entity Recognition) transfer paper by Plank (2019) at NoDaLiDa: *Neural Cross-Lingual Transfer and Limited Annotated Data for Named Entity Recognition in Danish*

+**Abstract** Named Entity Recognition (NER) has greatly advanced by the introduction of deep neural architectures.
+However, the success of these methods depends on large amounts of training data.
+The scarcity of publicly-available human-labeled datasets has resulted in limited evaluation of existing NER systems, as is the case for Danish.
+This paper studies the effectiveness of cross-lingual transfer for Danish, evaluates its complementarity to limited gold data, and sheds light on performance of Danish NER.

 ## Data overview